Skip to navigation Skip to content

 If a customer notifies of an absence after they have departed, portability must still be assessed using the Portability Script.

 The script can record a child's departure from Australia if the child is leaving with the parent.
 However, if the child is travelling outside Australia alone, record the departure manually.
-See Family assistance and Paid Parental Leave scheme customer/child going overseas for more details.
+See Family Tax Benefit (FTB), Child Care Subsidy (CCS) and Paid Parental Leave scheme customer/child going overseas for more details.

-• a Disability Support Pension (DSP) customer is going to another country to work full-time
+• Disability Support Pension (DSP) customer is going to another country to work full-time

-• a Parenting Payment Single (PPS) customer is leaving Australia to become a member of a couple
+• Parenting Payment Single (PPS) customer is leaving Australia to become a member of a couple

-• an Age Pension customer has sold their home in Australia
+• Age Pension customer has sold their home in Australia

-• a Carer Payment (CP) customer is going to New Zealand temporarily and from that date, the person who they usually care for will be looked after indefinitely by another family member
+• Carer Payment (CP) customer is going to New Zealand temporarily and from that date, another family member will look after the person who they usually care for indefinitely

-The script will ask the Service Officer if any other changes have occurred that will change the person's ongoing entitlement.
-This question will allow the Service Officer to record any additional changes at this point such as those listed above.
-While the script will incorporate any such changes into the portability advice it gives, it will only record the details in a document - it will not code the non-portability changes.
+The script will ask staff if any other changes have occurred that will change the customer’s ongoing entitlement.
+This question will let staff record any additional changes such as those listed above.
+While the script will incorporate any such changes into the portability advice it gives, it will only record the details on a DOC.
+It will not code the non-portability changes.

-Note: there is a known problem with coding when using the script for ‘no work capacity’ (NWC) approved cases where the Customer Advised Travel Details (RSCD) screen has previously been keyed with ‘NWC’.
-The script tries to add a new entry of ‘NWC’ when it is already recorded.
-This error does not prevent a user from using the script, but does result in a script error and staff need to delete the new entry of ‘NWC’ on RSCD in order for the script to progress.
+Note: when using the script for No Work Capacity (NWC) approved cases, there is a known problem with coding.
+Even though the Customer Advised Travel Details (RSCD) screen may already be coded with NWC, the script tries to add a new entry of NWC.
+This error does not prevent staff from using the script but does result in a script error.
+For the script to progress, staff need to delete the new NWC entry on RSCD.

 Consequential reviews

-The Portability Script - Departures and Returns will identify numerous consequential reviews that may be required because of the overseas departure and return.
+The Portability Script - Departures and Returns will identify numerous consequential reviews that may be needed because of the overseas departure and return.

-Only the following consequential reviews need to be selected when identified during the portability interview:
+Only select the following consequential reviews if identified during the portability interview:

 • Departure reviews: